AARP Medicare Advantage Plans Review

 Final Thoughts on AARP Medicare Advantage Plans

 AARP is one of the more affordable Medicare Advantage carriers on the market.
-In addition to low copays and deductibles, most of AARP’s plans come with important benefits like prescription drug, vision, dental, and hearing coverage.
+In addition to low copays and deductibles, most of AARP’s plans come with important benefits such as prescription drug, vision, dental and hearing coverage.
 Prices will vary widely based on your plan type and healthcare needs.
 You will also need to pay to become an AARP member before you can qualify for a Part C plan.
-Nonetheless, AARP’s Medicare Advantage (underwritten by UnitedHealthcare) plans often outpace those of many competitors in terms of pricing, benefits, and overall value.
+Nonetheless, AARP’s Medicare Advantage (underwritten by UnitedHealthcare) plans often outpace those of many competitors in terms of pricing, benefits and overall value.